Akshayanti/Akshayanti.github.io/index.md

 excerpt: "About Me..."
 ---

-At present, I'm working as a software engineer with Twilio Czechia s.r.o.
+At present, I'm working as a software engineer with Twilio in Prague, Czechia.

 Graduate of [LCT Program](https://lct-master.org/), I did my master's in Computational Linguistics from Charles University (Czechia, 2021) and University of Basque Country (Spain, 2019).